HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 The history of REDD can be traced back to the international efforts to fight climate change and preserve forests.

 Two tropical countries brought the concept of REDD to global climate summits known as COP – Conference of Parties.
-Costa Rica and Papua New Guinea formally placed this topic on the table during the COP11 in 2005.
+Costa Rica and Papua New Guinea formally placed this topic on the table during COP11 in 2005.

 Their idea received huge interest from other countries as a way to conserve forests by prompting performance-based incentives at scale.
-Why won’t it be if the initiative will promote sustainable forest management practices while making trees more valuable standing than logged.
+Why won’t it be if the initiative will promote sustainable forest management practices while making trees more valuable standing than logged?

 Here’s the timeline, and some dates to remember, of how REDD came about and expanded to REDD+.